stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.comparing/comparisontargettype/_index.md

 ## ComparisonTargetType enum

 Allows to specify base document which will be used during comparison.
-Default value is **Current**.
+Default value is [Current](./).

 ```cpp
 enum class ComparisonTargetType